-Disclosing this to newspersons here, Executive Director George Joseph said the net profit for the fourth quarter of last fiscal was at Rs 126 crore, an increase of 21.15 per cent over Rs 104 crore earned during the corresponding period in the previous year.
+Disclosing this to newspersons here, Executive Director George Joseph said the net profit for the fourth quater of last fiscal was at Rs 126 crore, an increase of 21.15 per cent of Rs 104 crore earned during the corresponding period in the previous year.

-The year-on-year growth of 21.98 per cent was recorded under global business which stood at Rs 1,60,368 crore as against Rs 1,31,473 crore in the previous period, he said.
+The year on year growth of 21.98 per cent was recorded under global business, which stood at Rs 1,60,368 crore as against Rs 1,31,473 crores in the previous period, he said.

-Replying to queries, he said the business growth during the current fiscal was targetted to cross Rs 1,90,000 crore comprising 19 per cent advances and 21 per cent deposits.
+Replying to queries he said the credit growth during the current fiscal was targetted to cross Rs 1,90,000 crore comprising 19 per cent advances and 21 per cent deposits.

-The bank had a floating provision to the extent of Rs 374 crore as on March 31, 2008, he added.
+The bank had a floating provision to the extent of Rs 374 crores as on March 31, 2008, he added.

 Over 55 lakh new accounts were added during last two years, he added.

 Mr Joseph said the bank had earned a profit of Rs three crore by way of selling gold coins to the tune of 550 kgs in assorted sizes to the public during last year.

 UNI SR RS HVB1824